 Learn more and get involved

-While much of our work is aimed at scientists, we also have some projects aimed at the public, as well as projects carried out by researchers we fund and areas of our website written for a more general audience.
+While much of our work is aimed at scientists, we also have some projects aimed at the public, as well as projects carried out by researchers we fund, areas of our website written for a more general audience and resources produced by other organisations.
 You can find links to these below.